Grania “Binti” Ackley

 Karen Askins is a former Peace Corps volunteer, biology teacher, and software trainer.
 A 30-year resident of Ledyard, she is a passionate gardener with a special interest in native plants.
 Birding, hiking, and fiber arts round out her interests.
 Karen chairs Avalonia’s Stewardship and Ledyard Town Committees and is a member of the Acquisition Committee.

 Richard Davis Conant Jr.

-Rick has lived in Mystic for 59 years and he has a MBA in finance.
+Rick has lived in Mystic for 59 years and has an MBA in finance.
 Rick worked in a management position in retail sporting goods and since then has been a financial analyst for a major defense contractor managing engineering contracts.
-Rick enjoys wildlife photography and his photos may be seen on Avalonia, Connecticut Land Conservation Council and The Nature Conservancy (Connecticut) websites.
-Rick is the coordinator of the Project Limulus horseshoe crab tagging and is a volunteer for Frogwatch and OspreyNation.
-Rick currently serves on Avalonia’s development and stewardship committees and the Avalonia Stonington Town committee.
-Rick is also the chairperson of Town of Stonington Climate Change Task Force.
+Rick enjoys wildlife photography and his photos may be seen on Avalonia, Connecticut Land Conservation Council, and The Nature Conservancy (Connecticut) websites.
+Rick is a coordinator of Project Limulus (a study of the ecology of the Long Island Sound horseshoe crab population) and is a volunteer for FrogWatch USA and Osprey Nation.
+Rick currently serves on Avalonia’s Development, Stewardship, and Stonington Town Committees and is chairperson of Stonington’s Climate Change Task Force.